Thursday, November 14, 2013

 Final Thoughts

 I look at this list and am convinced I just don't know.
-Bitcoin may be the greatest invention that many of us are skeptical about ("Kids, if God wanted men to fly, he would have given them wings"), or it could be the next great bubble that pops.
+Bitcoin may be a great invention that many of us are skeptical about or it could be the next great bubble that pops.
 Either way, don't believe people who try to convince you that they know WITHOUT A DOUBT what bitcoin will be, because at best, we're all estimating and guessing.
 And based on the price of bitcoin today alone, I'd say this is normal human behavior.